Denosumab

 Care of your teeth and mouth

-- Before starting treatment have your teeth checked by your dentist.
+- Before starting denosumab treatment have your teeth checked by your dentist.
 If dental surgery (such as extraction) is necessary, this should be done before you start the treatment.

-- While having treatment you should maintain good oral hygiene (regular brushing and flossing of teeth) and have regular dental checkups.
+- While having treatment, you should maintain good oral hygiene (regular brushing and flossing of teeth) and have regular dental checkups.

 Blood tests